 J. Skinner is committed to providing you with our best product, and in doing that we often have to discard product that is not up to our standards.
 We’ve partnered with local

 agricultural organizations to distribute our discarded product.
 In turn, they blend it with essential vitamins and minerals to generate animal feed for farmers.

 Another source of waste in our bakery is corrugated (cardboard) waste.
 We are currently implementing a program to not only recycle 100% of this, but we are working with suppliers to ensure that the corrugate we use in our packaging is made of 100% recycled material.

-Our packaging will soon be onboarding the services provided by How2Recycle, an organization that generates emblems for packaging so that the consumer can easily understand how our packaging can be recycled.
+Our packaging is now using the services provided by How2Recycle—an organization that generates emblems for packaging so that the consumer can easily understand how our packaging can be recycled.